 I have been criticized, often behind my back, for the stoic attitude I have about my health.
-Since 1997, when I was first diagnosed with Fibromyalgia, I’ve seen numerous doctors, had more blood tests than I can count, and have had repeated scans and procedures.
-Just this past year alone, I’ve had an endoscopic ultrasound, colonoscopy, CT scan, MRI, and 3 x-rays.
-Several months ago, I tried using Lyrica again.
-As before, it helped, but I gained 17 pounds of fluid in one month.
-Not good when you are already overweight.
+Since 1997, when I was first diagnosed with Fibromyalgia, I’ve seen numerous doctors, had more blood tests than I can count, and have had repeated scans, procedures, and surgeries.

-Earlier this week I saw the orthopedic doctor.
-He told me my body is like numerous wildfires.
-Put one out and others pop up.
+My orthopedic doctor told me my osteoarthritis is like numerous wildfires burning out of control.
+Put one fire out and others pop up.
 He gathered up my x-rays and MRI scans and we looked at them.
-He was quite blunt, telling me that I have arthritis in EVERY joint and that some of the damage is severe.
+He was quite blunt, telling me that I have arthritis in EVERY joint, and that some of the damage is severe.
 Knees, shoulders, feet, hands, and back, all have arthritis that is causing joint damage.
 The why is unknown.
 Some days, the pain from the arthritis is severe, some days it is tolerable.
 Added to this is the muscle pain I have from Fibromyalgia.
-Every day is a pain day with some days worse than others.
-I haven’t had a pain-free day in almost twenty years.
+Every day is a pain day, with some days worse than others.
+I haven’t had a pain-free day in twenty-five years.